If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 What are possible complications of pneumonia?

-Bacteria in the bloodstream occur when the pneumonia infection in your lungs spreads to your blood.
+- Bacteria in the bloodstream.
+This can occur when the pneumonia infection in your lungs spreads to your blood.
 This increases the risk that the infection will spread to other organs in your body.
 Bacteria in the bloodstream are treated with antibiotics.

 People who have heart or lung problems, people who smoke, and people who are 65 years of age and older are more likely to experience complications from pneumonia.